PILLOW TOURS BOOKING CONDITIONS

 a) Where transport arrangements are provided the client agrees that the obligation of the Company to the client is to select normally competent, independent sub-contractors to provide such transport and any other services related to the trip and in doing so to exercise reasonable care in their selection.
 The client agrees to also abide by the terms and conditions of all such carriers related to the trip.

 a) We reserve the right within our reasonable discretion to terminate the holiday, without notice, if you or your party’s conduct or behaviour is disruptive in any way and/or affects the enjoyment of other holidaymakers.
 We shall not accept liability for any extra costs incurred by you/or your party as a result of our doing so.
 You accept responsibility for any damage or loss caused by you/ your party.
-Full payment for any such damage or loss must be paid direct at the time to the supplier in question.
+Full payment for any such damage or loss must be paid directly to the supplier in question.
 If in our reasonable opinion or in the reasonable opinion of any other person in authority, you / your party causes or is likely to cause danger, upset or distress to any third party or damage to property, we and/or the service provider concerned are entitled, without prior notice, to terminate the arrangements of you/your party.
 You/your party will be required to leave the accommodation/ other service.
 We will have no further responsibility toward you including any return travel arrangements.
 No refunds will be made and we will not pay any expenses or costs incurred as a result of the termination.

 18. Marketing materials